Sameeryadav12/Voice_Assistant/docs/USER_GUIDE.md

 1. **Hold** the green "🎤 HOLD TO SPEAK" button
 2. **Speak clearly** your command
 3. **Release** the button when done
-4. **Wait** for Sigma to process and respond
+4. **Wait** for Jarvis to process and respond

 ### Wake Words

 Always start your commands with one of these:
-- "Hey Sigma"
+- "Hey Jarvis"
-- "Sigma"
+- "Jarvis"
 - "Assistant"

 **Examples:**
-- ✅ "Hey Sigma, what time is it?"
+- ✅ "Hey Jarvis, what time is it?"
-- ✅ "Sigma, open calculator"
+- ✅ "Jarvis, open calculator"
 - ❌ "What time is it?" (missing wake word)

 ---